openshift/openshift-origin-design/conventions/documentation/quick-starts.md

 A quick start also includes these areas:
 (*For instructions on writing the content in these areas, see [How do I write a quick start?](#partiii)*)
-* **Card**: Catalog title that provides the quick start’s basic information—title, description, time commitment, and completion status
+* **Card**: Catalog tile that provides the quick start’s basic information—title, description, time commitment, and completion status
 * **Introduction**: Brief overview of the quick start’s goal and tasks
 * **Task headings**: Hyperlinked titles for each task in the quick start
 * **Check your work module**: Module for a user to confirm they completed a task successfully before advancing to the next task in the quick start